Playing Around: Sports in Buenos Aires

 Where to play: In Buenos Aires, your options for finding a soccer game are limitless.
 There are pick up games all over the city.
 You can also find many indoor courts which you can rent out by the hour.

 The best way to join a soccer league is through one of your Argentine friends.
 They don’t play soccer?
-Cultour organizes 5 on 5 games or this site can assist you in locating games
+BAFA organizes 5 on 5 games or this site can assist you in locating games.

 Where to watch: The two most famous teams from Buenos Aires are River Plate and Boca Juniors.
-Check the LandingPadBA.com calendar, the local newspaper or internet for schedules.
+Check our schedule, the local newspaper or internet for schedules.
+Want to go on your own?
 Tickets can be purchased at the stadium a couple days before the game or the day of the game from the box office or scalpers.
 Be aware that unless you are familiar with the prices and appearance of the tickets you could get ripped off.
-To avoid such hassle, request tickets delivered to your door from LandingPadBA.com.
-Also, it is not recommended for a gringo to sit in the popular section without a local.
+It is not recommended for a gringo to sit in the popular section without a local.
 This is where the Barra Brava (hooligans) are seated.

 Polo